onosproject/onos-lib-go/pkg/asn1/aper/README.md

 ## Known issues
 * When decoding structure of type `REAL` there may happen a precision error, i.e. decoding number `98765.4321` will return `98765.43210023842`.
 This is a subject for future investigation.
+* It is not possible to encode or decode the '0' value for 'REAL' numbers.
+Per ITU-T X.691, it is a special case.
+Its treatment is not defined.

 ## Some useful resources: